 Keep the Camera Warm

 This only applies if you’re trying to film in very cold conditions, like if you’re skiing or out in winter conditions.
-And it’s not actually that the battery is draining–it’s that lithium batteries don’t perform efficiently in very cold conditions and you’ll get worse-than-normal battery life if the camera is very cold.
+And it’s not actually that the battery is draining–it’s that lithium batteries don’t perform efficiently in very cold conditions, and you’ll get worse-than-normal battery life if the camera is very cold.

 Do a Hard Reset

 You can reset the camera to factory defaults to see if that fixes the issue.
 It’s a bit of a hassle because you’ll lose any settings you’ve changed.
+I’ve put together some guides to resetting specific models:

 Keep the Battery Out of the Camera When Not Using

-Try to get a Replacement
+Try to Get a Replacement

 If you only bought your camera recently, the place you bought it from might be open to replacing it.
 It’s at least worth asking.